Your Original Laugh

 Health is a Laugh-a-way

 My name is Bharata Wingham.
 I did not invent Laugha Yoga.
 I merely made a connection between Yoga and Laughing.
-I later discovered that in ancient India it is called Hasya Yog.
+I later discovered that in ancient India it is called Hasya Yoga.
 Laughter can be used as a focus for meditation, and a form of breath-control, “pranayama.”
 Laughter has long been known to help us relieve tension, stress and anxiety.
-It was one of the first forms of therapy that man used to help his fellow man to overcome depression.
+It was one of the first forms of therapy that man used to help himself and his fellow man to overcome depression.

 It is a myth that you need something to laugh about.
 It isn’t true.
 As a matter of fact, the America Heart Association did a study that proved conclusively that prolonged laughter periods had many positive physiological benefits.
 They included releasing T-cells in the blood stream, as well as endorphins, the “feel-good” chemical that the body produces to ward off pain.
 ALWAYS REMEMBER, YOU ARE PERFECTLY, IMPERFECT!